Man shot, killed after allegedly pointing pistol at first responders in Bluffdale | Gephardt Daily

 BLUFFDALE, Utah, Jan.
-24, 2024 (Gephardt Daily) — A 44-year-old man Bluffdale man was shot and killed by police after he reportedly drew a pistol on first responders who had been summoned to the residence on a medical call.
+24, 2024 (Gephardt Daily) — A 44-year-old Bluffdale man was shot and killed by police after he reportedly drew a pistol on first responders who had been summoned to the residence on a medical call.

-Chief Andrew Burton, Saratoga Springs Police Department, told Gephardt Daily that Bluffdale Fire and EM crews were called to the scene at about 8:30 a.m.
+Chief Andrew Burton, Saratoga Springs Police Department, told Gephardt Daily that Bluffdale Fire and EMS crews were called to the scene at about 8:30 a.m.
 Wednesday, and responded to the area of 15000 South and Castle View Drive.
 SSPD handles police calls for Bluffdale, and officers also responded to the scene.

 The man was in a basement bedroom.